oneapi-src/oneDNN/doc/programming_model/basic_concepts.md

 The sequence of actions to create a primitive is:

-1. Create an operation descriptor via, for example, @ref dnnl::convolution_forward::desc.
-The operation descriptor can contain memory descriptors with placeholder [format_tag::any](@ref dnnl::memory::format_tag::any) memory formats if the primitive supports it.
+1. Create a primitive descriptor via, for example, @ref dnnl::convolution_forward::primitive_desc.
+The primitive descriptor can contain memory descriptors with placeholder [format_tag::any](@ref dnnl::memory::format_tag::any) memory formats if the primitive supports it.

-2. Create a primitive descriptor based on the operation descriptor, engine and attributes.

-3. Create a primitive based on the primitive descriptor obtained in step 2.
+2. Create a primitive based on the primitive descriptor obtained in step 1.

 @note The above sequence does not relate to all primitives in its entirety.
 For instance, the reorder primitive does not have an operation descriptor.